MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    b. **ServiceNow OAuth**
    <details>
-   <summary>[Click to expand]To use the ServiceNow OAuth for authentication, follow the steps below.</summary>
+   <summary>[Click to expand]To use the ServiceNow OAuth for authentication, follow these steps.</summary><br>

-   A ServiceNow admin will need to provision an endpoint in your ServiceNow instance, so that the Microsoft Search app can access it.
+   A ServiceNow admin needs to provision an endpoint in your ServiceNow instance, so that the Microsoft Search app can access it.
 To learn more, see [Create an endpoint for clients to access the instance](https://docs.servicenow.com/bundle/vancouver-platform-security/page/administer/security/task/t_CreateEndpointforExternalClients.html) in the ServiceNow documentation.

    The following table provides guidance on how to fill out the endpoint creation form: